pulzze/autoflow-documentation/docs/ids/action-data-binary-32-hex-extended-decode/tooltip.md

-Decodes a base 32 encoded string with extended hexadecimal alphabet into a binary
+Decodes a base 32 extended alphabet encoded string into a binary